USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 ### What You'll Build

-Across two half-days you'll build two pipelines. **Day 1** is a read-QC pipeline (the same tools you met in the Nextflow workshop, so we move fast and focus on *how Snakemake thinks*). **Day 2** picks up where Nextflow's alignment left off and turns aligned reads into called variants.
+Across two half-days you'll build two pipelines.
+We start with a read-QC pipeline (the same tools you used in the Nextflow workshop, so we move fast and focus on *how Snakemake thinks*) and then picks up where Nextflow's alignment left off and turns aligned reads into called variants.

 ```
-Day 1 — Quality control
+Quality control
   Raw reads ──► FastQC (quality control)
             └─► Fastp (trimming) ──► ReadLenDist (read-length table)
                                  └─► FastQC on trimmed reads ──► MultiQC

-Day 2 — Variant calling  (picks up from Day 1's trimmed reads, going past where Nextflow stopped)
+Variant calling  (picks up from trimmed reads, going past where Nextflow stopped)
   Reference ─────┐
                  ├─► bwa mem | samtools sort ──► samtools index ──► bcftools call ──► VCF
   Trimmed reads ─┘                          └─► samtools flagstat / bcftools stats ──► MultiQC